rasmi/public-tech/writing/Digital Public Infrastructure and Administrative Burden.md

 * Public benefits delivery is a high-leverage, high-impact area for improvement of community living standards.
 It can also be taken as a key litmus test of government’s ability to create or leverage technology to fulfill its core functions.

 When government services break, people turn to technology.
-Broken websites, inaccessible forms, and complex processes are clear and visible signs of failure in digital service delivery.
-In the same breath, technology is framed as a potential solution to these same failures -- a new website, a new database, a new chatbot just might be the tools that save us.
+Broken websites, inaccessible forms, and complex processes are telltale signs of failure in digital service delivery.
+In the same breath, technology is framed as an obvious solution to these issues -- a new website, a new database, a new chatbot just might be the tools that save us.
 Technology has become central to how residents access public services at a time when more of them need help, and fewer of them are receiving it.

+But how much can technology actually help?
+What role does it play in how administrative burdens are constructed and experienced?
+What would it take for technology to deliver on its many promises, and which ones will it struggle to live up to?

+This report explores the relationship between technology and administrative burdens through the lens of public service delivery.
+In particular, we focus on key public assistance programs related to cash assistance, housing, food, education, and healthcare administered at the federal, state, and local levels.
+We narrow our focus to these programs because despite their importance and value to society, their underlying technical infrastructures are complex, unreliable, and often fail to center the needs of residents in their design and function.
+Improvements to these systems present an immense opportunity to relieve burdens and provide better support for the most vulnerable members of society.
+At the same time, there are important limits to what technology can accomplish in the broader context of a complex and capacity-constrained public assistance system.

+Part I of this report gives an overview of common burdens, assessing why they exist, who bears them, and why they are difficult to address.

+Part II of this report proposes a framework for assessing technology's role in shifting burdens.
+We outline new and existing technical strategies for shifting burdens, with a focus on the capacity and tactics necessary for them to be effective in practice.

+Part III concludes this report with an affirmative vision of technology's role in facilitating public benefits access.
+By pushing technical interventions to their most optimistic conclusions, we can better understand the limits of technology in addressing broader challenges in public benefits access, as well as the risks associated with reliance on specific technologies.

+---

 One in five New York City residents depend on the Supplemental Nutrition Assistance Program (SNAP) to get by.
 SNAP and other public assistance programs make it possible for families to weather crises, put food on the table, afford their rent, and escape poverty.
 For many residents, these safety net programs provide health and stability in a city where it is increasingly expensive to live and work.